sebkaz/BetaStar/README.md

 ## Kedro pipelines

 We introduce four pipelines.
 You can find them in the `src/betastar/pipelines` folder.
-1. embeddings - Preprocessing of the graph and generation of `node2vec` embeddings.
+1. embeddings - Preprocessing of the graph and generation of fast `node2vec` embeddings.
 2. task1 - information overlap between community-aware and classical features.
 3. task2 - one-way predictive power of community-aware and classical features.
 4. task3 - combined variable importance for prediction of community-aware and classical features.